Socioeconomic status

+Socioeconomic status (SES) or socioeconomic situation is a measurement used by economists and sociologists.
+The measurement combines a person's or their family's economic or wealth level and social position (generally determined by education level) in relation to others.

+In common parlance "socioeconomic status" is synonymous with social class.
+However, academics distinguish social class from socioeconomic status, using the former to refer to one's relatively stable cultural background and the latter to refer to one's current social and economic situation which is consequently more changeable over time.

-Socioeconomic status (SES) is an economic and sociological combined total measure of a person's work experience and of an individual's or family's economic access to resources and social position in relation to others.
-When analyzing a family's SES, the household income, earners' education, and occupation are examined, as well as combined income, whereas for an individual's SES only their own attributes are assessed.
-Recently, research has revealed a lesser recognized attribute of SES as perceived financial stress, as it defines the "balance between income and necessary expenses".
+When analyzing a family's SES, the household income and the education and occupations of its members are examined, whereas for an individual's SES only their own attributes are assessed.
+Recently, research has revealed a lesser-recognized attribute of SES as perceived financial stress, as it defines the "balance between income and necessary expenses".
 Perceived financial stress can be tested by deciphering whether a person at the end of each month has more than enough, just enough, or not enough money or resources.
 However, SES is more commonly used to depict an economic difference in society as a whole.

 Socioeconomic status is typically broken into three levels (high, middle, and low) to describe the three places a family or an individual may fall into.
 When placing a family or individual into one of these categories, any or all of the three variables (income, education, and occupation) can be assessed.

 Education in higher socioeconomic families is typically stressed as much more important, both within the household as well as the local community.
 In poorer areas, where food, shelter and safety are a priority, education is typically regarded as less important.
-Youth audiences are particularly at risk for many health and social problems in the United States, such as unwanted pregnancies, drug abuse, and obesity.
+Youth in poorer households are particularly at risk for many health and social problems in the United States, such as unwanted pregnancies, addiction, drug abuse, diabetes and obesity.

-Additionally, low income and education have been shown to be strong predictors of a range of physical and mental health problems, including respiratory viruses, arthritis, coronary disease, and schizophrenia.
-These problems may be due to environmental conditions in their workplace, or, in the case of disabilities or mental illnesses, may be the entire cause of that person's social predicament to begin with.
+Additionally, low income and education have been shown to be strong predictors of a range of physical and mental health problems, including, meningitis, respiratory viruses, arthritis, coronary disease, and psychosis, schizophrenia.
+These problems may result from environmental conditions at home or in the workplaces, or using the social causation model where disability or mental illness, may be the precursor leading to a person's social status including freedoms and liberties.